GenAI4PM 2025

 Duration

 We propose a full-day workshop (tentative) scheduled on October 20, 2025, the day prior to the main ICPM 2025 conference, ensuring ample time for both presentations and in-depth interactive sessions.
-The full-day duration is contingent on the acceptance of more than 5 full-length papers eligible for Springer proceedings; otherwise, it will be allocated half a day (two sessions).
+The full-day duration is contingent on the acceptance of more than 5 full papers eligible for Springer proceedings; otherwise, it will be allocated half a day (two sessions).

 Activities